 All three of Val’s ski areas, Bellvarde, Solaise and Le Fornet have wide, cruising blue runs higher up and more challenging runs for strong skiers lower down.
 Beginners will find slow skiing zones and easy runs at the top of Solaise and Bellevarde.
 There are 7 lifts which are completely free of charge (Village/Rogoney), plus 3 drag lifts in the Solaise area and 2 in la Daille.
 For intermediate and advanced skiers seeking long red runs, Tignes has a huge amount to offer.
 Getting there couldn’t be easier, as the Espace Killy integrates the two resorts seamlessly.
 The off piste terrain is vast and taking a guide is the only way to really do it justice.

 Ski schools compete hard for business in Val and as a result it is well served by a multitude of excellent ski schools.
-Private and group lessons, as well as guiding, are provided by English speaking instructors and it is hard to underestimate how much good coaching can improve your vacation.
+Private and group lessons, as well as guiding, are provided by English speaking instructors and it is hard to underestimate how much good coaching can improve your holiday.
 We recommend Oxygene and Progression in particular.

 The village is bustling with bars, shops and restaurants to suit all tastes and budgets.